mateja-filipovic/Two-Pass-Assembler/readme.md

 * docs folder contains a word document that explains how the algorithm works

 ## Usage
-The project should be compiled using the provided makefile Input and output files must be provided when running the assembler The output file will be created automatically if it doesn't exist
+The project should be compiled using the provided makefile <br/>
+Input and output files must be provided when running the assembler<br/>
+The output file will be created automatically if it doesn't exist<br/>
 Ex: ./assembler -o output.txt input.s

-### To do:
-1. Change relocation offset when using symbols and 5B instructions
-2. Write docs